 We will contact families directly to let them know when their child can attend school.

 The children of key workers and vulnerable children can attend full-time.

 We’re taking a number of steps to make sure we can open as safely as possible.
 Our school is being deep cleaned over half term.

-- We’ve installed sanitiser/handwashing stations in all of our classrooms
+- We’ve installed sanitiser/handwashing stations around the school

 - We have no-touch thermometers

 - We have put up signs to remind students to wash their hands & to keep the 2m distance

 - Perspex shields have been added to reception

 - Corridors, classrooms and the canteen are marked every 2m to make social distancing clear